What You Need to Know About Stocks and Bonds Before You Invest

 The closer you get to retirement, the less time you have to ride out market fluctuations that might erode your nest egg.
 You should shift your asset allocation from buying stocks to buying more bonds.

-If you would like more in depth advice or if you would like for someone to help you manage your accounts, please give us a call or schedule a Get Acquainted Meeting.
+If you would like more in-depth advice about Stocks and Bonds or if you would like for someone to help you manage your accounts, please give us a call or schedule a Get Acquainted Meeting.
 We would love to hear from you!